 I love Herbes de Provence in this, but literally any fresh or dried herb will work here.
 Keep in mind, these chips are great just seasoned with olive oil, salt, and pepper, so you’re cooking from a position of power – don’t try and do too much.
 I hope you give these great change-of-pace “fries” a try soon.
 Enjoy!

-russet potatoes, sliced into 3/8-inch thick rounds (about 4-oz per portion)
+Ingredients: russet potatoes, sliced into 3/8-inch thick rounds (about 4-oz per portion)